-- o E-mail - o Student portal - o Video conferencing tools/conference bridge for call-in class participation - o Development of additional resources or materials. - Faculty trained in the use of technology and remote instructional techniques. - Note: Details on the specific technology will be shared by the Education Team.
+- o E-mail - Student portal - Video conferencing tools/conference bridge for call-in class participation - Development of additional resources or materials. - Faculty trained in the use of technology and remote instructional techniques. - Note: Details on the specific technology will be shared by the Education Team.